oVirt/ovirt-site/source/develop/release-management/features/storage/incremental-backup.html.md

 When adding a disk, the user should enable incremental backup for every disk.
-If incremental backup is enabled for a disk, a backup application can included the disk during incremental backups.
+If incremental backup is enabled for a disk, a backup application can include the disk during incremental backups.

 Since incremental backup requires qcow2 format, disks enabled for incremental backup will use qcow2 format instead of raw format.
 See